• Frequently Asked Questions From Family Members

 How will my loved one be supported after they complete treatment?

-After completing treatment, your loved one will have access to a range of alumni services designed to support long-term recovery.
-These include regular alumni meetups, workshops, and virtual support groups that help them stay connected and grow.
+After completing treatment, your loved one will have access to our case management services and a range of alumni services designed to support long-term recovery and ongoing support.
+Our alumni program features regular meetups, workshops, and virtual support groups that help them stay connected and grow.

 The Meadows also offers a dedicated app for alumni, providing easy access to resources, recovery tools, and community support no matter where they are.
-This helps reinforce the progress they made in treatment and encourages every stage of recovery.
+This helps reinforce the progress they have made in treatment and encourages them at every stage of recovery.